 For more information, visit the Lunder Family Alliance page or call 207-661-6131.

 Spring Harbor Hospital upholds the rights of all patients, above all the right to be treated with respect and dignity.
 The rights of individuals in Maine who are receiving mental health treatment are protected by both state and federal law, as well as by other licensing and regulatory provisions.
-The Rights of Recipients of Mental Health Services contains the regulations, which protect your rights.
-There are copies of this booklet available in each patient care area, please staff for a copy if you would like one.
+Learn more about the rights of recipients of mental health services in Maine.

 Our staff is committed to providing you with the highest quality care possible.
-If you have questions or concerns about your rights or your care, PLEASE discuss them with the charge nurse, attending physician, or other member of your treatment team as soon as they arise.
-If these approaches do not lead to a satisfactory result, you may seek further help by calling the Patient Relations Coordinator at 207-761-2200.
+If you have questions or concerns about your rights or your care, please discuss them with the charge nurse, attending physician, or other care team member as soon as possible.
+You may seek further help by calling the Patient Relations Coordinator at 207-761-2200.

 You have a right to contact an advocate at any time, either your personal advocate or representative, or one of the agencies listed below:

 - Disability Rights Maine (DRM): Phone and TTY: 207-626-2774 or 800-452-1948